5/8/2025

 Simeon Segal

 Thanks.
 Hey, morning, everyone.
 Nice job.
 Hope you're all doing well.
-So Colleen, 65% black card penetration is a pretty wild jump.
-Anything one-timish we should consider this quarter, or do you think absent any potential price decisions that that's a new base?
-And then, Jay, just maybe pricing versus new memberships within the comp, how do you think about that over the year?
-Any way to think about or help us think about what's the new $15 price impact versus, again, this really impressive black card penetration jump on overall company-level pricing?
+Morning.
+So, Colleen, 65% black card penetration is a pretty wild jump.
+Anything one-time-ish we should consider about this quarter, or do you think, I guess absent any potential price decisions, that that's a new base?
+Jay, just maybe pricing versus new memberships within the comp.
+How do you think about that over the year?
+Any way to think about or help us think about what's the new $15 price impact versus, again, this really impressive black card penetration jump on overall company level pricing?
 Thanks, guys.

 speaker